rinaldowouterson/mcp-open-webresearch/README.md

 Proxy-aware Model Context Protocol (MCP) server for web searching and content extraction.

-I have designed this tool to be robust and respectful of complex network environments, including support for SOCKS and HTTP proxies.
-While I have done my best to implement secure practices (no API keys, strict CORS, non-root Docker execution), please rigorously evaluate it for your usecase.
+Designed to be robust and compatible with various network environments, including those using SOCKS and HTTP proxies.

 ## Features

+- **Dynamic Engine Discovery**: Engines are loaded dynamically from the `src/engines/search/` directory.
+Adding a new engine requires only a new folder and file, without modifying core logic.
-- **Multi-Engine Search**: Aggregates results from Bing, DuckDuckGo, and Brave (incorporating intelligent rate-limiting).
+- **Multi-Engine Search**: Aggregates results from Bing, DuckDuckGo, and Brave.
+- **Centralized Throttling**: functionality to manage rate limits (search and pagination cooldowns) across different engines.
+- **Smart Fetch**: Configurable fetching utility (`impit`) with two modes:
+  - **Browser Mode**: Emulates a modern browser (User-Agent, Client Hints, Headers) for compatibility with sites requiring browser-like requests.
+  - **Standard Mode**: Uses a minimal HTTP client profile (no custom User-Agent) for environments where browser masquerading is not desired.
-- **Smart Sampling**: Uses LLM-based filtering to assess relevance and prevent context pollution.
+- **Result Sampling**: Optional LLM-based filtering to assess result relevance.
-- **Content Extraction**: Robust webpage visiting and content extraction (`visit_webpage`) using a headless browser.
+- **Content Extraction**: Webpage visiting and markdown extraction tool (`visit_webpage`) using a headless browser.
-- **Enterprise Proxy Support**: Full support for SOCKS5, HTTPS, and HTTP proxies.
+- **Proxy Support**: Full support for SOCKS5, HTTPS, and HTTP proxies.
-- **Security Conscious**: No external API keys required.
-CORS and strict environment configuration.
-- **Configurable**: Extensive configuration via environment variables and CLI arguments.
+- **Configuration**: Configurable via environment variables and CLI arguments.
-- **Docker Ready**: Production and Test images available via GHCR.
+- **Deployment**: Docker images available for production and testing.

 ---